bb01100100/kafka-offsets-migrator/README.md

 - While I enjoyed writing this, you may not enjoy the results of using it - run away while you can.
 - Not tested on animals, or in production for that matter.
 - It would be nice to have a topic regex feature to transform source topics to destination topics
+- It works one TopicPartition at a time, so may be slow for operations involving many topic partitions